What is Permeability of Soil

 Soil permeability can be estimated using empirical methods like soil survey mapping, soil texture, or particle size distribution.
 However, a variety of different laboratory and field test methods make it just as easy to measure these properties directly.
 The soil type and purpose of the test, accuracy required, and specimen type influence the selected test method.

-This blog will be your guide in selecting equipment to meet the test method requirements and match to the soil type.
+This blog will be your guide in selecting equipment to meet the test method requirements and match the soil type.

 How is Soil Permeability Measured